nasa/fprime/docs/getting-started.md

 Given that we have already defined our *Topology* folder in the *GpsApp/Top* line above, we will need to add a placeholder for the Topology of our
 GpsApp, which we will fill later.
 Make the folder *fprime/GpsApp/Top* and add an empty file *mod.mk*.
-We will fill this folder and mod.mk file lateri, but creating it here enables us to build our component.
+We will fill this folder and mod.mk file later, but creating it here enables us to build our component.
 Now our make system should be ready for us to build our new module, and take advantage of the code-generation that is available.

 ## Setting Up Module Make Files and Code